Spain and Morocco Tour: In the Path of Medieval Islam

 Day 1: Depart the USA.

-Travel with Far Horizons on this 16-day tour of southern Spain and Morocco.
+Travel with Far Horizons on this 15-day tour of southern Spain and Morocco.
 Learn how the spread of Islam changed the medieval world.
-Our itinerary includes Granada, Cordóba, Sevilla, and in Morocco, the four Imperial Cities of Rabat, Fes, Meknes, and Marrakech.
+Our itinerary includes Granada, Córdoba, Sevilla, and in Morocco, the four Imperial Cities of Rabat, Fes, Meknes, and Marrakech.

 (B) breakfast, (L) lunch, (D) dinner

-Day 10: Founded in the 9th century, Fès is an outstanding example of a medieval town created during the very first centuries of Islamization of Morocco, and the first of the Imperial Cities we will visit.
+Day 9: Founded in the 9th century, Fès is an outstanding example of a medieval town created during the very first centuries of the Islamization of Morocco.
 Our day will be spent exploring the medina, or old city, completely enclosed by formidable walls and a maze of narrow streets filled with private homes, shops, palaces, mosques and fountains.
 We will enter two madrasas, lavishly decorated theological colleges.
 Bon Inania Madrasa is considered the finest and features fabulously carved cedar wood interiors, classic Zellig tile work and a stunning marble courtyard entrance.
 Madrasa el-Attarine was completed in 1325 and displays exquisite carved stucco designs along with a specialized technique of tile cutting called taqshir.
 We will examine the spectacular entrance of Dar el-Makhzen, the Royal Palace, and the outside of Kairaouine Mosque which is closed to non-Muslims.
-It was established in 859 by a wealthy woman refugee from Tunisia, and expanded by the Almoravids in the 12th century.
+It was established in 859 by a wealthy refugee woman from Tunisia and was expanded by the Almoravids in the 12th century.
 As we wander through the souk, or market area, we will stop to see the tanneries, a Fès institution little changed for six centuries.
 Leather workers can be seen pounding animal hides with their feet or dipping skins into huge stone vats of colored dyes.
 The process will make us appreciate our leather jackets!
 Nearby Fondouk el-Nejjarine, now the Museum of Wooden Arts and Crafts, is a Fès landmark, an exquisitely restored former caravanserai that once provided food and shelter to traders during the 18th century.
 Dinner is on our own.
 (B/L)

-Day 14: In the 12th century, the Almohad movement, another of the waves of caliphates that crossed into Spain, originated with Mohamed Ibn Tumart, a member of a Berber confederation of southern Morocco.
+Day 13: In the 12th century the Almohad movement, another of the waves of caliphates that crossed into Spain, originated with Mohamed Ibn Tumart, a member of a Berber confederation of southern Morocco.
 This morning we will travel along a winding road through stunning landscape into the Atlas Mountains to Tinmel, a small village where Ibn Tumart proclaimed himself mahdi, the spiritual and military leader of his followers.
-The 12th century mosque, listed on the UNESCO tentative list, was built to commemorate the founder of the Almohad Dynasty.
+The 12th-century mosque, listed on the UNESCO tentative list, was built to commemorate the founder of the Almohad Dynasty.
 Return to Marrakech with the afternoon free to explore the souk.
 Gather this evening for our final dinner together.
 (B/L/D)

 $9,995.00 (per person, double occupancy) all hotels, meals as noted on the itinerary, entry fees, service of a local English -speaking guides, ground transportation and gratuities.